 Answer: Synching of user accounts is only from AD to Azure AD currently – so the simple answer is, nothing.
 Note that there is a MIM connector that can be used to represent B2B users in AD (a special case of synchronization), but these have nothing to do with Azure AD Connect.

-In the category of “We would say this, wouldn’t we?” – you will find much fuller coverage of these topics in our Azure AD Connect Masterclass which will be updated to reflect the changes Rob was talking about!
+In the category of “We would say this, wouldn’t we?” – you will find much fuller coverage of these topics in our Microsoft Entra Connect Masterclass which will be updated to reflect the changes Rob was talking about!

 All in all, this webinar was a great information download!
 Thanks to our panel, to everyone who submitted questions, and to everyone who attended the session.